|See if you qualify & create account!|

-The state of Iowa has unique divorce laws for people who wish to terminate their marriage.
+The following Iowa divorce laws are unique laws for people who wish to terminate their marriage.

 There is a 1 year residency requirement for all spouses filing in the state, unless the plaintiff in the case is not a resident, then he or she does not have a residency requirement in order to file for a dissolution of marriage.